top of page

 Seafront properties in Southwold, Aldeburgh and Walberswick are by definition public-facing — the footpaths, the beach access routes and the promenades bring pedestrians close to the buildings.
 Windows that face the sea or the seafront path need privacy management throughout the day — not just in the evening.

 Curtains are a poor solution for coastal privacy because drawing them blocks the sea view entirely, which is usually the primary reason for buying a coastal property.
-Blinds provide limited control and tend to look casual rather than considered in a premium coastal setting.
+Our guide to shutters for seaside homes covers this in more detail.

 Shutters — whether cafe style, tier-on-tier or full height — provide precise privacy control without sacrificing the coastal view.
 With the louvres correctly angled, the view from inside the room through the upper portion of the window is maintained while the street-level line of sight is blocked.
 This is the privacy-with-view solution that coastal Suffolk homeowners consistently find most satisfying.